13 Top Reasons to Visit Greece (Updated 2024)

 Even amongst the ancient ruins, you will likely stumble upon either a brazen Tom demanding your attention or a tiny whiskered face peeping out from behind giant ancient columns.

-The Greeks don’t seem to see the cats as a nuisance.
-Indeed, many locals we talked to said they were useful for keeping the vermin down, and the villagers took on a communal responsibility for looking after the strays.
+The Greeks don’t seem to see the stray cats as a nuisance.
+In fact, many locals we talked to said they were useful for keeping the vermin down, and the villagers took on a communal responsibility for looking after them.

 I’ll park myself here if you don’t mind – Delphi ©Lifejourney4two